-Bern, 2.
-April 2019
+Bern, 10.
+July 2019

 Open Position at the Astronomical Institute of the University of Bern in response to the European Research Council (ERC) Consolidator Grant Call 2018 of the Horizon 2020 European Union Framework Programme for Research and Innovation.
-In the frame of the SPACE TIE project funding will be available for a
+In the frame of the SPACE TIE project funding is available for a

-The Astronomical Institute of the University of Bern (AIUB) has successfully concluded the grant preparation phase with the European Commission to launch the project
+The Astronomical Institute of the University of Bern (AIUB) has successfully concluded the grant preparation phase with the European Commission for the project